pulp-platform/riscv-opcodes/README.md

 This repo enumerates standard RISC-V instruction opcodes and control and status registers, as well as some custom modifications.
-It also contains a script to convert them into several formats (C, SystemVerilog, Scala, LaTeX), starting from their high-level, human-readable description.
+It also contains a script to convert them into several formats (C, Python, Go, SystemVerilog, Scala, LaTeX), starting from their high-level, human-readable description.

 ## Practical info